Wiki · Concept · Last reviewed June 25, 2026

 Definition

-AI in education includes intelligent tutoring systems, generative writing assistants, automated feedback, adaptive practice, lesson planning, accessibility tools, plagiarism and authorship detection, school administration, admissions support, analytics, career guidance, and research assistance.
+AI in education includes intelligent tutoring systems, generative writing assistants, automated feedback, adaptive practice, lesson planning, accessibility tools, plagiarism and authorship detection, remote proctoring, school administration, admissions support, analytics, career guidance, and research assistance.
 It also includes the teaching of AI itself: what models are, how they fail, how they persuade, and how people should use or refuse them.

 Common Uses